berniegp/mock-xmlhttprequest/README.md

 Function that returns a new `MockXhr` instance.

 ##### `MockXhr`
-The `MockXhr` class that the server handles.
-This is the class of the instances created by [`xhrFactory`](#xhrfactory).
+The `MockXhr` class that the server hooks into. [`xhrFactory`](#xhrfactory) creates instances of this class.

 ##### `getRequestLog()`
 Returns an array of all requests received by the server so far.
+Each call returns a new array.
 Each array element is an object with these properties:
 - `method`: HTTP method `string`.
 - `url`: URL `string`.
 - `body`: request body